Headlines of Content

 It is well known that a student needs to write and read a lot, as well as watch graphics, videos, and many other multimedia contents.
 For this reason, choosing a notebook with a good display and also having the right size for your needs is of fundamental importance.
 Speaking of resolution,

 it is usually good to stick to Full HD (1920 x 1080 pixels), which is a cross between simple HD (1366 x 768 pixels or 1280 x 720 pixels) and Ultra HD 4K (3840 x 2160 pixels).

 The first is not enough to see how multimedia content should be, while the second is often exaggerated for the uses that a student can make of it.
 As for the screen size, ranging from around 10 inches to a maximum of 18 inches, it’s all a matter of preference.

 Some may prefer a large screen to better watch videos and manage operations that require more precision, while others may want to bet everything on portability.
 It is usually best not to go beyond 15 inches, as a student often needs to put the laptop in the backpack anyway.

 Another thing: do not make the mistake of thinking that size and resolution are always connected: this is not true and you may find notebooks with large screens at low resolution.
 In short, be careful and evaluate all the options well.
 Below you will find the classic screen sizes offered by the laptop market.

-- From 10 to 12 inches: these are often convertible or detachable laptops that are usually referred to with the term 2-in-1, as they can be used both as a notebook and as a tablet.
-We are talking about easily transportable models, which often have a low weight and can be easily stored in the backpack.
+- From 10 to 12 inches: these are often convertible or detachable laptops that are usually referred to by the term 2-in-1, as they can be used both as a notebook and as a tablet.
+We are talking about easily transportable models, which often have a low weight and can be easily stored in a backpack.
 Put simply, we are talking about hybrid laptops that usually have Windows.